 |Botanical Name:||Solanum tuberosum|

-John Mara, Irish Potato Breeders Limited, County Dublin, Ireland
+John Mara, Irish Potato Breeders, County Dublin, Ireland

 |Agent in Canada:||

 Global Agri Services Inc.

 |Grant of Rights Date:||2007-07-03|

 |Exemption from compulsory licensing:||Yes|